EFFINGHAM ROOTS 1734

 Graves

-Effingham County, Ga enslaved tens of thousands of African American men, women and children without giving them any credit for their contributions in enriching Effingham as a whole.
-Learn about these forgotten souls who were forced to build homes, plant crops, build wealth, and help raise 1,000s of Effingham's white children without pay, recognition, or historical marker.
+Tens of thousands of enslaved African American men, women and children contributed to the enrichment of Effingham County, Ga into what it is today.
+Learn about these forgotten souls who were forced to clear land, build homes, plant crops, and helped build wealth and cared for 1,000s of Effingham's white children without freedom, justice, payment, recognition, or historical marker.

 Support the Work